-- 1. The Budget Allocation Model will be fair, equitable, and transparent. - a) Fair Resource allocation decisions will be informed by objective, predictable, verifiable, and easily accessible data and will be made in an impartial and consistent manner.

-- b) Equitable Resources will be distributed in a manner that adequately supports the complement of programs offered at each college while ensuring compliance with statutory and regulatory requirements; efficient and strategic use of resources is expected, and inefficiencies will not be subsidized or supported. - c) Transparent Resource allocation decisions will be made in an open and consultative manner with representative stakeholder groups and that it is simple, easy to administer and communicate as possible. - 2.
+- 1. The Budget Allocation Model will be fair, equitable, and transparent. - a) Fair Resource allocation decisions will be informed by objective, predictable, verifiable, and easily accessible data and will be made in an impartial and consistent manner. - b) Equitable Resources will be distributed in a manner that adequately supports the full array of programs offered at each college while ensuring compliance with statutory and regulatory requirements; efficient and strategic use of resources is expected, and inefficiencies will not be subsidized or supported. - c) Transparent Resource allocation decisions will be made in an open and consultative manner with representative stakeholder groups and that it is simple, easy to administer and communicate as possible. - 2.
 The goals and priorities for student success, equity, and access as articulated in the educational master/strategic plans of each college and the District Office will align with the goals included in the District Strategic Plan and strategic vision plan adopted by the California Community Colleges Board of Governors, including benchmarks and actions for measuring progress, and the Budget Allocation Model will align accordingly. - 3.
 The Budget Allocation Model will provide operational cost predictability and stability to support college and District Office strategic goals and objectives. - 4.
 The Budget Allocation Model will recognize and consider the variable costs associated with unique and common programs at each college and across the district. - 5.
 The Budget Allocation Model will recognize and consider the variable costs associated with new and proposed programs at each college and across the district. - 6.
-Operational structural balance will be maintained by ensuring that ongoing expenditures do not exceed ongoing revenues resulting in a positive fund balance. - 7.
-Ongoing expenditures will be funded with ongoing revenues, and one-time expenditures will be funded with one-time revenues, with exceptions only under rare circumstances. - 8.
-Compliance with state, accreditor, and district reserve requirements will be maintained or exceeded, will be the first item funded in the BAM, and each college will maintain its own prudent reserve of no less than 1% of the previous year's expenditures.
+Operational structural balance will be maintained by ensuring that ongoing expenditures do not exceed ongoing revenues resulting in a positive fund balance.

+- 7. Ongoing expenditures will be funded with ongoing revenues, and one-time expenditures will be funded with one-time revenues, with exceptions only under rare circumstances. - 8.
+Compliance with State, accreditor, and District reserve requirements will be maintained or exceeded, will be the first item funded in the BAM, and each college will maintain its own prudent reserve of no less than 1% of the previous years expenditures.
 Reserves in excess of the minimum reserve requirements will be established in an expenditure holding account to meet unexpected and/or unanticipated expenditures that arise subsequent to budget adoption. - 9.
-Part of the unused prior year budget, exclusive of established net holding account balances and entity specific revenue/expenditure budget sources, may be retained by each entity for plans that could not be accomplished during the plan year for reasons beyond the entity's control. - 10.
-The Budget Allocation Model will be assessed annually.
+Net prior year budget savings realized by each entity, exclusive of established net holding account balances and entity specific revenue/expenditure budget sources, will be retained by each entity upon approval of an expenditure plan linked to entity strategic planning priorities and once the minimum districtwide and college reserve requirements are met or exceeded. - 10.
+Colleges are expected to achieve their annual Full-Time Equivalent Students (FTES) targets.
+If a college does not achieve its annual FTES target, they will have one year to correct the shortfall before a funding reduction is applied to the subsequent year allocation of part-time faculty and overload budgets. - 11.
+The budget allocation model will be assessed annually.